Malus trilobata: Distribution and ecology

 Apparently the largest population persists in the Levant, especially in the Lebanon Mountains of Lebanon, which is also the type locality of the species.
 For example, a large population occurs in Horsh Ehden nature reserve.
-Nevertheless, the species is rare also in Lebanon: a comprehensive survey in 2018 identified a total of 55 localities, the lowest count among the 27 tree species surveyed, with the next lowest count being 92 for silver almond (Prunus argentea).
-In contrast, Aleppo oak (Quercus infectoria) and kermes oak (Q. coccifera), the two most frequently recorded species, where found at 2092 and 1914 locations, respectively.
-In Upper Galilee, M. trilobata is a component of mesophytic plant communities dominated by kermes oak, together with Syrian maple (Acer obtusifolium), buckthorn (Rhamnus alaternus, R. punctata), hawthorns (Crataegus monogyna, C. azarolus), bay laurel (Laurus nobilis), ivy (Hedera helix), butcher's broom (Ruscus aculeatus) and wild peony (Paeonia mascula).
+Nevertheless, the species is rare also in Lebanon: a comprehensive 2018 survey identified a total of 55 localities, the lowest count among the 27 tree species surveyed, with the next lowest count being 92 for silver almond (Prunus argentea).
+In contrast, Aleppo oak (Quercus infectoria) and kermes oak (Q. coccifera), the two most frequently recorded species, were found at 2092 and 1914 locations, respectively.
+In Upper Galilee, M. trilobata is a component of mesophytic plant communities dominated by kermes oak, together with Syrian maple (Acer obtusifolium), buckthorn (Rhamnus alaternus, R. punctata), hawthorns (common hawthorn Crataegus monogyna, azarole C. azarolus), bay laurel (Laurus nobilis), ivy (Hedera helix), butcher's-broom (Ruscus aculeatus) and wild peony (Paeonia mascula).

 Throughout its range, M. trilobata is distributed mainly on rocky slopes and neutral and acidic soils.
-In the Mediterranean, the species is largely restricted to seaside slopes close to the sea, and ecological niche modelling conducted in Lebanon indicates that it requires cooler temperatures, ample rainfall (1000 mm) and more than 20% cloud cover, suggesting that it is a Mediterranean mountain or temperate relict species.
-Of the local tree species, it is thus most similar to Cilician fir (Abies cilicica), Balkan maple (Acer hyrcanum subsp. tauricola), Lebanon cedar (Cedrus libani), flowering ash (Fraxinus ornus), Syrian juniper (Juniperus drupacea), Turkey oak (Quercus cerris), sessile oak (Quercus petraea subsp. pinnatiloba), Quercus kotschyana, and chequer tree (Torminalis glaberrima), and is no Mediterranean species in the strict sense.
+While it is occasionally found at low altitudes, particularly in the western parts of its range, it is primarily a species of Mediterranean high-elevation pine and cedar forests, dominated by Turkish pine (Pinus brutia), black pine (Pinus nigra subsp. pallasiana), and Lebanon cedar (Cedrus libani).
+Throughout its range, the species is largely restricted to seaside slopes close to the sea, and ecological niche modelling conducted in Lebanon indicates that it requires cooler temperatures, ample rainfall (1000 mm) and more than 20% cloud cover, suggesting that it is a Mediterranean mountain or temperate relict species.
+Of the local tree species, it is thus most similar to Cilician fir (Abies cilicica), Balkan maple (Acer hyrcanum subsp. tauricola), Lebanon cedar (Cedrus libani), flowering ash (Fraxinus ornus), Syrian juniper (Juniperus drupacea), Turkey oak (Quercus cerris), sessile oak (Quercus petraea subsp. pinnatiloba), Quercus kotschyana, and wild service-tree (Aria torminalis), and is no Mediterranean species in the strict sense.
 M. trilobata is insect-pollinated, and, like other Malus, is thought to be pollinated primarily by bees.
-M. trilobata bears large fruit that drop to the ground when ripe, and is most likely primarily consumed by mammals, including horses and deer, which is also reflected in autochthonous names, such as deer apple and horse apple.
+It bears large fruit that drop to the ground when ripe, and is most likely primarily consumed by mammals, including horses and deer, which is also reflected in autochthonous names, such as deer apple and horse apple.
 Research conducted in Horsh Ehden, Lebanon, indicated that M. trilobata saplings were strongly facilitated by the presence of mature prickly juniper (Juniperus deltoides) individuals, as these reduced environmental stress, particularly if their canopy cover was reduced by dwarf mistletoe (Arceuthobium oxycedri) infestation, which can induce severe foliage loss.
-On the other hand, M. trilobata saplings were only recorded in forest gaps as opposed to the forest inside.
+On the other hand, M. trilobata saplings were only recorded in forest gaps, as opposed to the closed forest inside.
+The species can also regenerate vegetatively, via root suckers.
 M. trilobata is a host plant for Ropalopus ledereri, a species of longhorn beetle from the eastern Mediterranean that feeds on the thin terminal branches of Malus species, Crataegus species and kermes oak.